In this article, we’ll explore the main topics you’ll cover in Year 9 Biology, and help you see if you’re ready for it!

 Related courses

-This article is part of our Year 9 Science Syllabus Series.
+This article is part of our Year 9 Science syllabus series.
 Check out the other articles in the series: Year 9 Chemistry Syllabus and Year 9 Physics Syllabus.

 Your first step into Year 9 Phsyics—test your knowledge with these practice questions Fill out your details below to get this resource emailed to you. "*" indicates required fields